2021 National League Division Series: Game 5

 The most recent prior Game 5 in a Division Series for the Dodgers was 2019, which they lost to the Washington Nationals, and for the Giants was 2012, which they won over the Cincinnati Reds.
 Logan Webb started for the Giants and went seven innings, while the Dodgers' Corey Knebel acted as an opener, only pitching the first inning.
 The Dodgers scored first, as Mookie Betts reached on a single in the sixth and was driven in on a double by Corey Seager.
 A home run by the Giants' Darin Ruf off of Julio Urías in the bottom of the inning tied the score.
 The Dodgers scored a run in the top off the ninth off of Giants closer Camilo Doval, via a hit by pitch and singles by Gavin Lux and Cody Bellinger.
 The Dodgers then sent in Max Scherzer to pitch the bottom of the ninth after Kenley Jansen pitched a scoreless eighth inning.
 With one out, Kris Bryant reached on an error by Justin Turner.
 Scherzer then recorded two strikeouts to end the threat.
 The final out was on a controversial checked swing third strike, as first base umpire Gabe Morales ruled that Wilmer Flores had offered on a two-strike pitch outside the strike zone.
 With their 110th win of the season (regular season and postseason), the Dodgers finally overtook the Giants and advanced to face the Atlanta Braves in the NLCS.

+The Dodgers were only the third team in postseason history to allow no more than one run in two winner-take-all victories in the same year.
+The 2017 Astros did it in the ALCS and the World Series, while the 1981 Dodgers did it in both the NLDS and NLCS.